 - 1. Parents or carers of Foundation and KS1 age children are requested to bring their child onto the school premises and to the classroom door. - 2.
 Whilst NSPCC guidance suggests that children under the age of 8 should not be unaccompanied into school, there is no statutory requirement to enforce this.
 However, the school feels this is good Safeguarding practise and will always seek to encourage parents to follow this advice. - 3.
 UNDER NO CIRCUMSTANCES ARE CHILDREN ALLOWED OFF THE PREMISES WITH ANYONE OTHER THAN AUTHORISED COLLECTORS i.e., THOSE SPECIFIED BY PARENTS/CARERS OR LEGAL GUARDIANS. - 4.
 Parents will be asked to name the authorised collectors of their child before the child starts school.
 If there are any changes to these arrangements parents need to inform the school immediately by either contacting the school office or writing to the class teacher.
 In cases where the new 'collector' is unknown to the school, and the child is in Foundation Stage or deemed unable to recognise the person, the school will ask for a photograph or introduction where possible. - 5.
 If the above is impossible due to an emergency and a parent phones and asks for an unauthorised collector to collect the child that day, the school will ask the collector for the child's date of birth as a security measure.
 In addition, they will be asked to collect the child from the school office rather than the classroom. - 6.
 If there is a request for a specific person NOT TO BE ALLOWED to collect a child (e.g.in child protection or custody cases) written instructions must be provided to the school by the parent/carer or legal guardian so the school is fully informed.
 Where possible the school will ask for a photograph of this person. - 7.
-It is the parent/carer or legal guardian's responsibility to ensure the safe collection of their children (at 15:15 the end of the school day) by facilitating the school with the correct and up to date information.
-If there is any doubt about the collection of a child at the end of the school day the class teacher or member of staff in charge of the children should take the child to the school office so an investigation can be made immediately including phoning all emergency contacts.
-If a child has not been collected by 3.25 the child will be taken to reception to await the correct adult.
-This adult will then be required to sign the child out giving a reason for late collection.
-These can then be logged.

-8. If no-one arrives to collect a child and the parent / other named person(s)cannot be contacted with half an hour of the end of the school day, the school will contact Social Services to inform them we have an uncollected child on the premises.
+It is the parent/carer or legal guardian's responsibility to ensure the safe collection of their children (at 15:15 the end of the school day / between 15:15 and 15:30 the end of the nursery day) by facilitating the school with the correct and up to date information.
+If there is any doubt about the collection of a child at the end of the school day the class teacher or member of staff in charge of the children should take the child to the school office so an investigation can be made immediately including phoning all emergency contacts. - 8.
+If no-one arrives to collect a child and the parent / other named person(s)cannot be contacted with half an hour of the end of the school day, the school will contact Social Services to inform them we have an uncollected child on the premises.